+++ 13. The THIRD Devastating Argument: +++

 And not long before the Messias [Messiah] came, it went to the very top.

 That’s right.
 The Old Testament Papacy itself went into satanic freefall.

-As I detail in the book, Helplessly Ignorant , describing the mysterious Oceanic Beast of the Apocalypse [Revelation] and what its bizarre seven ‘heads’ represent in a real world, the Israelites & their earthly kingdom… split first into two separate kingdoms as a just punishment for the syncretistic heresy of their formerly wise king, Solomon, and the religious atrocities of his citizens, too… eventually fell, the northern realm to the Assyrians, and the southern realm, two centuries later, to the Chaldeans.
+As I detail in the book, Helplessly Ignorant , describing the mysterious Oceanic Beast of the Apocalypse [Revelation] and what its bizarre seven ‘heads’ represent in a real world, the Israelites & their earthly kingdom… split first into two separate kingdoms as a just punishment for the syncretistic heresy of their formerly wise king, Solomon, and the religious atrocities of his citizens, too… eventually fell, the northern realm to the Assyrians, and the southern realm, around a century later, to the Chaldeans.

 Upon being restored by God’s instrument, a Persian ruler, Cyrus the Great, these same Israelites (and whatever ethnicities joined the True Religion of Old, joining themselves to God’s Chosen People as well) then did modestly fine for a time.
 But, then, unable to resist the lure of the world around them --- or fear of its dangers --- they slipped into apostasy again.
 This time the cause was the Greek Empire and its Hellenic ways.